-Our program is one of the most affordable in the nation.
-As part of the application process students are considered for scholarships in conjunction with their application.
-Many of our students receive funding from the department.
-Additionally, upon admission candidates’ names are given to University Writing who will offer the opportunity to apply/interview to teach Freshman Composition.
-The salary for these courses is about $3400 and graduate students may teach one course their first semester and two each following semester.
-And finally, throughout the academic year faculty propose opportunities for teaching and research mentorships.
-These are awarded on a competitive basis and are generally for 12 hours per week which amount to around $3600 for the semester.
+Our program is highly affordable.
+As part of the application process, students are automatically considered for scholarships.
+Most of our students receive funding from the department.
+Additionally, upon admission candidates’ names are given to University Writing, who will offer the opportunity to apply/interview to teach Freshman Composition, Writing 150.
+The salary for these courses is about $3400, and graduate students may teach one course their first semester and two each following semester.
+Finally, throughout the academic year faculty propose opportunities for teaching and research mentorships.
+These are awarded on a competitive basis and are generally for 12 hours per week, or around $3600 for the semester.

-This sample should show the admissions committee that you are capable of graduate-level research and writing: polished style, meaningful argument, primary and secondary sources, citations, bibliography, end/foot notes, etc. The subject of the paper does not necessarily need to be English or English-related.
+This sample should show the admissions committee that you are capable of graduate-level research and writing: polished style, meaningful argument, primary and secondary sources, citations, bibliography, etc. The subject of the paper does not necessarily need to be English or English-related.
 However, demonstrating disciplinary knowledge can certainly strengthen an application.
 Recommended length is 10-15 double-spaced pages.

-The creative portfolio must be a single genre with the genre named (e.g., poetry, fiction, or essay): 20 pages double-spaced of prose OR 10 pages of poetry.
+The creative portfolio must be in a single genre with the genre named (e.g., poetry, fiction, or essay): 20 pages double-spaced of prose OR 10 pages of poetry.
 Candidates must not exceed the stated limits.

 The application requires three letters of recommendation.
-Academic recommendations are preferred; however, if that is not possible be sure that recommenders speak to those skills which would qualify the candidate for graduate study; i.e. self-starter, takes criticism well, completes projects, creative thinker, etc.
+Academic recommendations are strongly preferred; however, if these are not possible, be sure that recommenders speak to those skills which would qualify the candidate for graduate study in this field.